Bothriechis marchi: Geographic range

-Bothriechis marchi is found on the Atlantic versant of northwestern Honduras and eastern Guatemala.
+Bothriechis marchi is found on the Atlantic versant of northwestern Honduras.
+Its range might extend into eastern Guatemala.
+Records from Nicaragua are probably in error.
 It occurs in mesic forest at elevations of 500–1500 m altitude.
 The type locality given is "the Gold Mines at Quimistan [probably El Oro, Municipio de Quimistán, in the Sierra de Espíritu Santo to the northwest of the town of Quimistán], [Departamento de] Santa Barbara, Honduras Republic".